Kanegraffiti/LessonPlans/Basic Technology/Week3_Basic_Technology_Lesson_Plan_JSS1-3.md

 - **Class:** JSS 3
 - **Duration:** 45 minutes
 - **Period:** Third
-- **Topic:** Processing of Materials (Metals)
+- **Topic:** Processing of Materials – Timber
-- **Subtopic:** Metal Processing Methods and Their Advantages and Disadvantages
+- **Subtopic:** Importance of Timber, Treatment of Timber, and Importance of Proper Storage
-- **Reference Materials:** NERDC Basic Technology for JSS 3; Workshop Technology Textbook; Metalworking Processes Manual
+- **Reference Materials:** NERDC Basic Technology for JSS 3; Woodwork Technology for Junior Secondary Schools; Forestry Commission Pamphlets
-- **Instructional Materials:** Charts showing metal processing methods, samples of cast and forged objects, videos of metal workshops, comparative analysis worksheets
+- **Instructional Materials:** Samples of seasoned and unseasoned wood, diagrams of timber storage racks, preservative cans, pictures showing timber defects
-- **Entry Behaviour:** Students have seen metal objects such as cooking pots, car parts, and tools.
+- **Entry Behaviour:** Students can mention common wooden objects used at home and in school.
 - **Behavioural Objectives:** By the end of the lesson, students should be able to:
-  1. Identify major metal processing methods used in industries.
+  1. State at least four uses of timber in everyday life.
-  2. Describe steps involved in casting, forging, machining, and welding.
+  2. Explain reasons for treating timber before use.
-  3. Analyse advantages and disadvantages of each processing method.
+  3. Describe methods of timber treatment.
-  4. Match common products to appropriate metal processing techniques.
+  4. Discuss the importance of proper timber storage.
-  5. Suggest safety precautions required during metal processing activities.
+  5. Differentiate between well-stored and poorly stored timber using given examples.

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher shows samples of cast pots and forged spanners and asks students how the objects were formed.
+**Step 1 – Introduction:** Teacher displays timber samples and asks students to identify items around them made from wood.

-**Step 2 – Presentation:** Teacher introduces the main metal processing methods: casting, forging, machining, rolling, and welding.
+**Step 2 – Presentation:** Teacher explains that timber is processed wood used for building, furniture, and other products, and needs proper treatment and storage to remain durable.

-**Step 3 – Explanation:** Teacher explains each method, highlighting processes, equipment, advantages, and disadvantages (e.g., casting produces complex shapes but may have porosity).
+**Step 3 – Explanation:** Teacher discusses importance (construction, furniture, flooring, tools), treatment methods (seasoning, chemical preservatives, painting, varnishing), and reasons for treatment (prevent decay, insect attack, warping).
+Teacher also highlights proper storage practices such as stacking on raised platforms, spacing for air circulation, and protecting from moisture and sunlight.

-**Step 4 – Application:** Students complete a worksheet matching products to processing methods and list pros and cons; groups present their findings.
+**Step 4 – Application:** Students examine timber samples to identify signs of good treatment and storage, then create a checklist for proper timber handling in the workshop.

-**Step 5 – Evaluation:** Teacher asks students to mention processing methods, describe steps, and discuss pros and cons.
+**Step 5 – Evaluation:** Teacher asks students to list uses of timber, describe treatment methods, and explain why proper storage matters.

 ### Content Summary

-1. Metal processing methods include **casting**, **forging**, **machining**, **rolling**, and **welding**.
+1. **Timber** is processed wood used for **buildings**, **furniture**, **flooring**, **doors**, and **tools**.
-2. **Casting** forms complex shapes but may have **shrinkage defects**; **forging** improves strength but needs **skilled labour**; **machining** gives precise finish but produces **waste**; **rolling** makes uniform sheets but requires **expensive mills**; **welding** joins metals but joints may **weaken under stress** if poorly done.
+2. Timber is treated through **seasoning**, **chemical preservation**, **painting**, or **varnishing** to prevent **decay**, **insect attack**, and **warping**.
-3. Safety precautions: **wear protective gear**, **handle hot metals carefully**, **use proper ventilation**, and **follow workshop rules**.
+3. Proper storage involves **stacking on raised supports**, **providing air spaces**, **keeping timber dry**, and **shielding from direct sun or rain**.
-4. Choosing the right method depends on **product shape**, **strength requirements**, **cost**, and **production volume**.
+4. Good treatment and storage extend the **life**, **strength**, and **appearance** of timber products.

 ### Conclusion

-Teacher stresses that understanding metal processes helps students choose suitable methods for manufacturing tasks.
+Teacher concludes that treated and well-stored timber remains strong, safe, and attractive for longer periods.

 ### Student Lesson Notes

-- Metals can be processed by **casting, forging, machining, rolling, and welding**.
+- **Timber** comes from trees and is used for **houses**, **furniture**, and **wooden tools**.
-- Each method has strengths and weaknesses; for example, casting creates complex shapes while forging increases strength.
+- We treat timber by **seasoning**, **painting**, or using **preservatives** to stop insects and rot.
-- Safety gear like **gloves, goggles, and aprons** protects workers from heat and sparks.
+- Store timber on **raised racks**, keep it **dry**, and allow **air to flow** between planks.
-- Selecting a process depends on the **shape**, **strength**, and **quantity** of the product.
+- Proper treatment and storage make timber **last long** and **look good**.

 ### Assignment

-Create a table listing five metal products around you.
-State the likely processing method used for each and one advantage of the chosen method.
+Visit a carpenter’s workshop or timber shed in your area.
+Note three treatment methods and three storage practices used to keep timber in good condition.